Can I take an online quiz to evaluate my interests?

 When Can I Register For My Courses?

-Undergraduate students may register for courses as soon as they have applied for admission and completed the orientation with the exception of the undergraduate nursing program.
+Undergraduate students may register for courses as soon as they have applied for admission and completed the orientation with the exception of the undergraduate nursing program and the Associate of Applied Science in Health Science.
 Graduate students may register for their first course after proof of a conferred bachelor’s or higher degree is received.
 Selective programs may require additional documentation before registration is permitted.

 Which Courses Should I Register For First?

-- Graduate transfer students entering new majors may register for courses upon completion of the admission application.
+Graduate transfer students entering new majors may register for their first course after proof of a conferred bachelor's or higher degree is received.
 It is suggested that you avoid registering for courses in the Electives portion of your program if you will be transferring in credits.
 If your program includes a Research Methods course, it is recommended that you complete this class in the first session as it will dictate the standard research and citation practices in your field.
-We do not need your official transcripts at the time you register.
-From the date of your first registration, you have 15 weeks to provide official copies of your Bachelor’s transcript showing conferral of your degree.

 One of My Courses Had a Prerequisite, Which I've Already Completed Elsewhere.
 How Can I Get the Prerequisite Hold Lifted?

 Students wishing to transfer academic credits into their programs must initiate the Transfer Credit Evaluation (TCE) from myCampus.
-They may begin the TCE by clicking on the “TCE Application” from the left of myCampus, under the Forms Menu.
-All Undergraduate Transfer students with previously-earned academic credits must provide their previous college transcripts and submit the TCE process as part of our Undergraduate admission policies.
+They may begin the TCE by clicking on the “TCE Application” from the left of the ecampus, under the Forms Menu.
+All Undergraduate Transfer students with previously-earned academic credits must provide their previous college transcripts and submit the TCE application as part of our Undergraduate admission policies.
 The TCE will take 4-6 weeks to complete once all documents listed are received.

 What is Required For the Transfer Credit Evaluation (TCE)?